-Micro-providers have precipitated the formation of neighbourhood care collectives inc. volunteering and good neighbour groups e.g., Wivey Cares, Wincanton Cares.

-- Workforce: Attractive offer to people joining or returning to social care. - Hospital Discharge: Micro-providers core to VCFSE response directly supporting over 1000 people out of Somerset's acute hospitals in 2022.
+- There has been a 119% increase in Direct Payment uptake (2018-2022) and 70.3% of Direct Payment recipients surveyed used a Micro-Provider with their personal budget. - Micro-Providers have precipitated the formation of neighbourhood care collectives including volunteering and good neighbour groups, such as Wivey Cares and Wincanton Cares. - Workforce: Attractive offer to people joining or returning to social care. - Hospital Discharge: Micro-Providers are core to VCFSE response directly supporting over 1000 people out of Somerset's acute hospitals in 2022.